ErikUmble/NanoNav/docs/source/usage.rst

 Workflow
 --------
 Here is how you can program your Arduino.
 You will need a file called `main.py` that contains your MicroPython code - you can create other files and import them as usual, but `main.py` is the one that will be run on the Arduino.
+We'll explain a bit more about :ref:`MicroPython` below.
 For getting started quickly, we recommend downloading this installation check
 :download:`main.py </../../tests/installation_check/main.py>` to verify that everything is working correctly so far.
 Alternatively, copy the following into a file called `main.py`:

 .. raw:: html